-Interactions with FDA during the clinical development program an IND (Pre-IND meeting), at the end of Phase 2 clinical trial (EOP2 meeting) and before a biologics license application (BLA) is submitted (Pre-BLA meeting).
+Following the clearance of an IND and the commencement of clinical trials, sponsors are given opportunities to meet with the FDA at certain points in the clinical development program.
+Specifically, sponsors may meet with the FDA prior to the submission of an IND (Pre-IND meeting), at the end of Phase 2 clinical trial (EOP2 meeting) and before a biologics license application (BLA) is submitted (Pre-BLA meeting).
 Meetings at other times may also be requested.
 There are five types of meetings that occur between sponsors and the FDA.
 Type A meetings are those that are necessary for an otherwise stalled product development program to proceed or to address an important safety issue.
 Type B meetings include pre-IND and pre-BLA meetings, as well as end of phase meetings such as EOP2 meetings.
 A Type C meeting is any meeting other than a Type A or Type B meeting regarding the development and review of a product, including for example meetings to facilitate early consultations on the use of a biomarker as a new surrogate endpoint that has never been previously used as the primary basis for product approval in the proposed context of use.
 A Type D meeting is focused on a narrow set of issues, which should be limited to no more than two focused topics, and should not require input from more than three disciplines or divisions.
 Finally, INTERACT meetings are intended for novel products and development programs that present unique challenges in the early development of an investigational product.
 The FDA has indicated that its responses, as conveyed in meeting minutes and advice letters, only constitute mere recommendations and/or advice made to a sponsor and, as such, sponsors are not bound by such recommendations and/or advice.
 Nonetheless, from a practical perspective, a sponsor's failure to follow the FDA's recommendations for design of a clinical program may put the program at significant risk of failure.